offsky/ADE/README.md

 1. Install node and grunt on your system
 2. Install node modules by running "npm install"
 3. Run our build script "scripts/build.sh"

+## Licence

+ADE is freely distributable under the terms of the MIT license.